rohita/rohita.github.io/_posts/2021-01-18-swift-error-handling.md

 }
 ```

-Now, you don't have to create new classes; you just create one error `enum` type for your application and add new cases whenever you have new error types.
+Now you don't have to create new classes; you just create one error `enum` type for your application and add new cases whenever you have new error types.
 The `enum` provides a namespace for your application errors.
-If you still have a need those no-action-string-message errors, you can even add a generic case for that -
+And if you still have a need for those no-action-string-message errors, you can even add a generic case for that -

 ```swift
 enum HomeworkError: Error {